Dr Kostas Kouriatis

 Doctor of Psychology.
 Practitioner Doctorate (PsychD) in Psychotherapeutic and Counselling Psychology (2011).

 I currently work in private practice.
 My clinical experience is diverse, as I have worked in a Community Mental Health Team, a Specialist Psychotherapy Department, a Community Health Psychology Service, a Psychiatric and General Hospital, and a University Counselling Centre.
-Within the clinical settings I have worked, I have offered integrative, cognitive-behavioural therapy (CBT), acceptance and commitment therapy (ACT), person-centred, psychodynamic, and family-systemic therapy within different session frameworks (short-term and long-term).
+Within the clinical settings I have worked, I have offered integrative, cognitive-behavioural therapy (CBT), acceptance and commitment therapy (ACT), EMDR, person-centred, psychodynamic, and family-systemic therapy within different session frameworks (short-term and long-term).
 I have provided my services to people with a wide range of emotional and psychological difficulties, as well as to individuals who have wanted to engage in therapy to promote their personal development.

 Kouriatis, K., & Brown, D. (2011).
 Therapists’ bereavement and loss experiences.
 Journal of Loss and Trauma, 16, 205-228.